See Failover and Replication in a Cluster in Administering Clusters for Oracle WebLogic Server.

 config directory can cause performance issues in the domain.

 The default Authentication, Authorization, Role Mapper, and Credential Mapper providers that are installed with WebLogic Server store their data in an LDAP server.
 Each WebLogic Server instance contains an embedded LDAP server.
 The Administration Server contains the primary LDAP server which is replicated on all Managed Servers.
 If any of your security realms use these installed providers, you should maintain an up-to-date backup of the following directory tree:

 adminServer is the directory in which the Administration Server stores run time and security data.

-Each WebLogic Server instance has an LDAP directory, but you only need to back up the LDAP data on the Administration Server—the master LDAP server replicates the LDAP data from each Managed Server when updates to security data are made.
+Each WebLogic Server instance has an LDAP directory, but you only need to back up the LDAP data on the Administration Server—the primary LDAP server replicates the LDAP data from each Managed Server when updates to security data are made.
 WebLogic security providers cannot modify security data while the domain Administration Server is unavailable.
 The LDAP repositories on Managed Servers are replicas and cannot be modified.

 ldap\ldapfiles subdirectory contains the data files for the LDAP server.
 The files in this directory contain user, group, group membership, policies, and role information.
 Other subdirectories under the